SNP array: Applications

 An SNP array is a useful tool for studying slight variations between whole genomes.
 The most important clinical applications of SNP arrays are for determining disease susceptibility and for measuring the efficacy of drug therapies designed specifically for individuals.
 In research, SNP arrays are most frequently used for genome-wide association studies.
 Each individual has many SNPs.
 SNP-based genetic linkage analysis can be used to map disease loci, and determine disease susceptibility genes in individuals.
 The combination of SNP maps and high density SNP arrays allows SNPs to be used as markers for genetic diseases that have complex traits.
-For example, genome-wide association studies have identified SNPs associated with diseases such as rheumatoid arthritis, prostate cancer, A SNP array can also be used to generate a virtual karyotype using software to determine the copy number of each SNP on the array and then align the SNPs in chromosomal order.
+For example, genome-wide association studies have identified SNPs associated with diseases such as rheumatoid arthritis and prostate cancer.
+A SNP array can also be used to generate a virtual karyotype using software to determine the copy number of each SNP on the array and then align the SNPs in chromosomal order.

 SNPs can also be used to study genetic abnormalities in cancer.
 For example, SNP arrays can be used to study loss of heterozygosity (LOH).
 LOH occurs when one allele of a gene is mutated in a deleterious way and the normally-functioning allele is lost.
 LOH occurs commonly in oncogenesis.
 For example, tumor suppressor genes help keep cancer from developing.
 If a person has one mutated and dysfunctional copy of a tumor suppressor gene and his second, functional copy of the gene gets damaged, they may become more likely to develop cancer.